 ServCity (Innovate UK, 30 months) - Through simulation, end-user experience research and real-world testing, the ServCity project will inform how cities can exploit the potential of autonomous mobility solutions and accelerate their deployment.

-I supervise 4 PhD students conducting research into teleoperation of autonomous vehicles, visual behaviour in vehicles, External-HMI design for autonomous vehicles, and physiological workload monitoring methods.
+I supervise 5 PhD students conducting research into teleoperation of autonomous vehicles, attention in driving, and novel HMIs and interaction methods.

 'PROSPECT' (PROactive Safety for PEdestrians and CyclisTs) - EU Horizon: RIA - Research and Innovation action - Development of next generation active safety systems for protecting vulnerable road users (VRU), in particular pedestrians and cyclists.